All Episodes

 I'm really good.

-They they go and votes every time.
+They go on votes every time.

 Not very large, but they go and vote all the time.

-Do the clerics and the conservatives still support the president.
+Do the clerics and the conservatives still support the president?

 Now, don't forget, this guy has been embraced by Columbia University, which is not a conservative citadel.